Posted on

 Build your pup’s confidence with being separated from you.

-Start the crate and/or barrier training in your home.
-The most important aspect with crate and barrier training is to not rush it.
 Begin by feeding, praising and treating your dog for being in the crate without closing the door or when they are behind a barrier.
 All positive things should happen for your dog when in the crate or behind the barrier.
 With the crate or barrier, start closing the door for one or two seconds.
 If you have a crate that has holes (like one that is made of wire) or a barrier like a baby gate, treat your dog while the door is closed, then open the door with a release word like ‘Free’.
 When they come out, don’t treat.
 You want your dog to have the association that the crate is the location where all yummy things happen.

 Initially, start with staying next to the crate or barrier and only once your pup is not showing signs of distress with the door being closed, start to add small increments of duration.
 For some, this may be a few more seconds, for others, it could be a couple minutes.
 Depending on how they do, you incrementally increase the duration of them behind the barrier.
 If they are doing well, begin adding distance away from your pup.
-If at any point in the process, your dog or dog begins to whine or bark, wait until they have stopped for just a few seconds, and then quietly open the door to the crate or barrier.
+If at any point in the process, your dog begins to whine or bark, wait until they have stopped for just a few seconds, and then quietly open the door to the crate or barrier.

 Make the car into a fun and rewarding place!